Rustam0019/IOPMP-TLUL/README.md

     ```

 New sequences can be added to the `uvm_sequence_rh.sv` file, where you can also configure the number of transactions.
 The `uvm_transaction_rh.sv` file defines the signals and specifies which of them should be randomized. `The Driver` class drives signals in the `vif` interface to send requests and receive responses. `The Monitor` class collects both reference and actual data, forwarding it to `the Scoreboard` class for comparison.

+## IOPMP Specification
+This project is based on version 0.9.0 of the [IOPMP Specification](https://github.com/riscv-non-isa/iopmp-spec).